 The first step to determining your MOQ is understanding the demand for products in your business.
 Demand will vary based on various factors, including product type, competition, seasonality, and customer preferences.

-When calculating minimum order quantity (MOQ), inventory and demand go hand in hand; the higher the demand, the higher the MOQ will be, and vice versa.
-Suppliers review historical data to forecast demand and use it to define the inventory quantities needed to satisfy market fluctuations.
+When calculating MOQ, inventory and demand go hand in hand; the higher the demand, the higher minimum order quantity (high MOQ) will be, and vice versa.
+Suppliers review historical sales data to forecast demand and use it to define the inventory quantities needed to satisfy market fluctuations.

 2. Determine the holding expenses

-The price of keeping inventory in a fulfillment center or warehouse for an eCommerce retailer is referred to as the “holding costs”.
-And this cost may vary depending on the products sold and their storage requirements.
+The price of keeping inventory in a fulfillment center or warehouse space for an eCommerce retailer is referred to as the “holding costs”.
+This cost may vary depending on the products sold and their storage requirements.

-The longer inventory is stored, the higher will be the expenditure.
+The longer you store inventory, the higher the expenditure will be.
 Some products are more expensive to store than others (due to size, duration of storage, and special warehousing requirements like refrigeration).
 Thus it is cost-effective to keep inventory for a short period of time.

-Thus, by calculating your eCommerce warehouse expenditure, you can decide how much inventory can be maintained within your budget.
+Thus, by calculating holding costs and your eCommerce warehouse expenditure, you can decide how much inventory can be maintained within your budget.

 3. Identify the break-even point

 The break-even point is when the supplier has no net loss or gain, i.e. total expenditure equals the total revenue.
-To prevent losses, the Minimum Order Quantity (MOQ) should not be less than your break-point.
+To prevent losses, the minimum amount of order or minimum order quantities should not be less than your break-point.

-Suppliers’ minimum order quantity takes into account the number of products they must sell to break even and eventually turn a profit.
-Their expenses typically include the cost of the goods, shipping costs, labor costs, storage costs, customer acquisition costs, and any other expenses directly related to a sale.
+Supplier’s MOQ takes into account the number of products they must sell to this point and eventually turn a profit.
+Their expenses typically include the cost of the goods, administrative costs, shipping costs or delivery costs, lower inventory costs, overhead costs, labor costs, storage costs, customer acquisition costs, and any other expenses directly related to a sale.

-At the same time, a seller’s Minimum Order Quantity (MOQ) should not be so high that it compels customers to buy from another eCommerce seller.
-You can also make an informed judgement as to how much each customer must order for you to break even.
+At the same time, a seller’s MOQ should not be so high that it compels customers to buy from another eCommerce seller.
+You can also make an informed judgment as to how much each customer must order for you to break even.
 It will help you determine what the lowest possible MOQ is.

 Formula to get your break-even point: